NESCent/popgenInfo/CONTRIBUTING.md

  - Give your vignette a unique name by using the date of your first commit (e.g. `2015-06-16_Parentage_Microsatellite.Rmd`) would be a vignette that was started on June 16th, 2015)
  - List authors at the bottom of the vignette
  - Use small examples and encourage readers to explore with bigger examples
- - Submit your vignette early to get feedback
  - Indicate whether or not your pull request is ready to be merged or if you want feedback

 # How do I submit datasets?